 - Does your tinnitus make you feel irritated?

 - Over the past week, have you been bothered by your tinnitus for more than 50% of your waking hours?

-If you answered yes to any of these questions, you would most likely benefit from a tinnitus consultation.
+If you answered yes to any of these questions, you should visit our page about home remedies for tinnitus relief.
+If those tips don’t do the trick, you would most likely benefit from a tinnitus evaluation.
 You will undergo an audiological (hearing) exam, and your audiologist may recommend further testing depending on the suspected cause of your tinnitus.
 Every case features different symptoms, causes, and frustrations, so it is important that you work with your audiologist to create a treatment plan that fits your needs and concerns.

 Even if you answered no to the questions above, a hearing test would be worthwhile.
 By discussing your tinnitus symptoms with an audiologist and having your hearing checked, you can learn more about what is causing the issue and review potential treatment options.

 Finally, if you’re wondering how to know if you have tinnitus or another hearing-related issue, please contact the Sound Relief Hearing Center if you live in or around Denver, Colorado.
 We provide tinnitus treatment, hearing tests, invisible hearing aids, and more.
 To learn more about us, please browse our website, visit our Youtube channel, or give us a call at 720-344-7600.
 You can also schedule an appointment online to meet with one of our tinnitus specialists or audiologists.
 We look forward to hearing from you!

 At Sound Relief Hearing Center, we provide hope and help to those living with tinnitus and other hearing health issues.
 Our patients are at the center of everything we do, and we strive to guide them to overcome their challenges by delivering innovative and compassionate healthcare.